 For about a year, I helped out with articles but mostly I moderated conversations and comments.
 Until it wore me down…there are only so many times you can referee arguments over childcare and birth choices and kids parties and… I decided there had to be more to life than outrage.
 And so I stepped back from the online world and into ‘real life’…and discovered there was a huge information gap when it came to things to do in Canberra for my demographic.
 And so the seed was sown.

 An idea started to form about a multi-contributor website which would showcase the talents of local Canberra women and focus on ‘life’ in Canberra.
 Not hard news, not big nights out, but the stories that would encourage people to see just how much this city has to offer.
-And so HerCanberra was born…that was in January 2011 and these days we have over 72 000 monthly readers.
+And so HerCanberra was born…that was in January 2011 and in the last month we’ve attracted over 130K monthly readers.
 Crazy…

 HerCanberra would not be possible without these women – they write because they love it, because they’re passionate about their city, and because they believe in what we’re building.
 I love them hugely.